hoodie/catch-my-bus/README.md

 ## how to use

-edit the `stations` array and run in backround terminal there is no UX yet
+edit the `config.yml` file and run in backround terminal there is no UI yet

 ## known issues